 Be aware of varying scholarship deadlines; VIGH’s annual scholarship application priority deadline is February 1 of each year for students traveling in that calendar year (Example: February 1, 2018 application priority deadline for travel in the 2018 calendar year).

-Students are expected to be on-site for the entire duration of the scheduled block.
-Please refer to the Vanderbilt University School of Medicine Academic Calendar for specific dates.
-In some cases, there is flexibility around these dates but students will not be excused from required VUSM activities, including intercession, for ISC related activities.
+Students are expected to be on-site for the entire duration of the scheduled block, unless there is a VUSM conflict.
+If there is a known conflict, the issue must be raised early in the planning process with the ISC Course Directors.
+Please refer to the Vanderbilt University School of Medicine Academic Calendar and the Vanderbilt University School of Medicine Student Handbook for specific dates and expectations.
+In some cases, there is flexibility around ISC dates.
+Note that students will not be excused from required VUSM activities for ISC related activities (this includes intersession, required class sessions and/or clinical rotations at Vanderbilt).
 It is the student's responsibility to be in compliance with school requirements.
 Additionally, no holidays or vacation may be taken during an ISC course.

-We recommend arriving to the city a couple days (i.e. on the weekend) before the ISC begins in order to settle in and acclimate to the surroundings before beginning rotations.
+We recommend, but do not require, arriving to the city a couple days before the ISC begins (i.e. on the weekend) in order to settle in and acclimate to the new surroundings before beginning rotations.